hitliaomq/dfttk_tutorial/1-Installation/Installation.md

 #2.3 Deactivate
 source deactivate

-#3.
-If you want to load the environment auto, please add the following sentence into ~/.basrc
+#3.1 If you want to load the environment auto, please add the following sentence into ~/.basrc
 module load python
 source activate dfttk
+#3.2 Update ~/.bashrc
+source ~/.bashrc

 #4.
 After installed dfttk, total space is 782Mb
 ```